Lishat/Kriging/README.md

-# Krigging
+# Kriging
-Variogram modelling, fitting and Krigging methods implemented in the field of Geostatistics
+Variogram modelling, fitting and Kriging methods implemented in the field of Geostatistics